Hostile Work Environment

 - Genetic information

-Crucially, to constitute a hostile work environment in the legal sense, the harassment must be based on one of the foregoing protected characteristics.
-This is the #1 misconception about hostile work environment claims.
+To be considered a legally hostile work environment (i.e., actionable in court), the workplace harassment must be based on one of the protected classes above.

-Workplace misconduct by a boss or coworker that is rude, inappropriate, abrasive, or even bullying is generally legal.
+Workplace misconduct by a boss or coworker that is rude, inappropriate, abrasive, or even bullying is generally legal unless it is based on the employee’s protected class.
+For example, an equal opportunity jerk boss might belittle all employees in the same manner.

 - What is Pervasive?

-- Frequent and recurring harassment over a long period of time
+- Frequent and recurring harassment (based on your protected class) over a long period of time

 - What is NOT Pervasive?